1. Home/

 • Clear legal integration of SLAs into the contract structure with unambiguous legal binding effect.

-🔧 Operationalization and Management:
+🔧 Operationalisation and Management:

-• Establishment of a structured SLA management process with clear roles, responsibilities, and escalation paths.
+• Establishment of a structured SLA management process with clear roles, responsibilities and escalation paths.

 🔄 Flexibility and Adaptability: